-First of all verify method of Simulator instance is called to verify any ambiguities in the topology like invalid or duplicate addresses etc.
+First of all, the verify method of the Simulator instance is called to verify any ambiguities in the topology such as invalid or duplicate addresses etc.

-In second step, the initialize method is called.
-This method copies the IP addresses of link ends to each Link instance (required in later operations) by calling addLinkEndIPs which eventually calls setEnds of each Link.
-Then countRouterLinks is called which identifies the links but just sets the number of the links in each router by calling setNumLinks.
-These link references are later passed by addRouterLinks to each Router instance by calling their addLink method.
+In the second step, the initialize method is called.
+This method copies the IP addresses of link ends to each Link instance (required in later operations) by calling addLinkEndIPs, which eventually calls setEnds of each Link.
+Then, countRouterLinks is called which identifies the links of each router; however, this function just sets the number of the links in each router by calling setNumLinks.
+The link references are later passed by addRouterLinks to each Router instance by calling its addLink method.
 Finally, the initialize of each Router instance is called.

-Third step actually performs the OSPF flooding.
-First the flood method of every Router instance is called.
+In third phase, the OSPF flooding is performed multiple times.
+In every iteration, first the flood method of every Router instance is called.
 After that, inQs of all the Router instances are checked.
-If there are any packets, then these packets are transferred in the outQs of relevant Router instances.
-This process is performed repeatedly, until all the inQs are found empty.
+If there are any packets, then these packets are transferred in the outQs of the relevant Router instances.
+This process is not repeated anymore if all the inQs are found empty at the end of the iteration, indicating that the routers do not have new information to share and the topology is stable.

 Finally, the out method is called.
-This method writes the status of all Router instances to a file "Routing_Table.txt".
-The out method calls display method of each Router instance which actually writes Link State Database and routing table to the output file.
+This method writes the status of all Router instances to a file "Routing\Table.txt".
+The out method calls display method of each Router instance which writes Link State Database and routing table to the output file.